Lamar Cardinals and Lady Cardinals: Women's basketball

 In the 1991 NCAA Division I women's basketball tournament, Lamar under coach Al Barbre made a run as a tenth seed in the Austin regional.
-The 1991 Lady Cardinals defeated Texas, LSU and Arkansas before being defeated by Virginia in the Elite Eight, Virginia went on to lose in the National championship game by 3 points.
+The 1991 Lady Cardinals defeated Texas, LSU and Arkansas before being defeated by Virginia in the Elite Eight, Virginia went on to lose in the national championship game by 3 points.
 Following a lull, the team has had significant success in recent seasons (2007–2014).
 Coach Larry Tidwell turned the team around from a struggling program to a perennial power in the Southland Conference.
 In 2010 the team won the regular season and conference tournament to advance to the 2010 NCAA tournament.
 The Lady Cardinals will make their first ever appearance in the preseason WNIT in the fall of 2010.
 The team plays in the 10,080 seat Montagne Center.
 In the 2011 season, coach Tidwell's Lady Cardinals received their first top 100 RPI ranking (RPI #80) since the figures were made public in the 2005 season.
 The 2010–2011 squad finished with a record of 25–8 and made an appearance in the 2011 post season WNIT.
 The Cardinals continued post season play under Coach Tidwell in 2013 competing in the 2013 Women's Basketball Invitational tournament.
 Following Larry Tidwell's departure, the Lady Cardinals, under 1st year head coach Robin Harmony, were Southland Conference co-champions in the 2013–2014 season making a return trip to the WNIT competing in the 2014 post season WNIT.
 The 2014 WNIT tournament appearance added to the recent trend of team appearances in post season play marking the fourth post season appearance in five years.

 Women's cross country

 The Lady Cardinals won three consecutive Southland Conference Titles from 2004 to 2006.
 This series of titles tied the record amount of consecutive conference titles in the Southland Conference.
 The Lady Cardinals won back-to-back conference titles in 2013 and 2014.
+After a fourteen-year gap, the Lady Cardinals won the 2023 Southland Conference cross country championship.